azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 ### Background

-- Highly conserved, seems like they are in intense purifying selection.
+- Highly conserved genome, seems like they are in intense purifying selection.
   Assemblages A and B are the major cause of disease in humans.
 Others are mostly transmitted among animals.
-  - Yet, nucleotide sequence identity between assemblages A and B is around 70%
+  - Yet, nucleotide sequence identity between assemblages A and B is around 70%.
-  - Assemblages AI and AII have ~99% similarity
+  Assemblages AI and AII have ~99% similarity.
-- Few introns, mostly localized in genes of tRNA
+- Few introns, mostly localized in genes of tRNA, so it behaves somehow like a bacterial genome.
 - HIghly variable genes include:
   - Variant-specific Surface proteins (VSP).
 Found commonly in genomic regions with with rearrangements.